KooroshSadri/KooroshSadri.github.io/_pages/cv.md

 * Spring 2019, 20, 21: Teaching Assistant, SUT
   * Game Theory for Engineers (graduate course)
   * Duties included: Recitation Classes, HW Design and Grading
-  * Supervisor: Professor Farid Ashtiani
+  * Supervisor: Prof. Farid Ashtiani

 * Fall 2019-Present: Paid Research Assistant, SUT
   * Quantum Information Group
   * Duties included: The Quasi Inversion Paper, A new project concerning quantum macroscopicity, and several technical talks
-  * Supervisor: Professor Vahid Karimipour
+  * Supervisor: Prof. Vahid Karimipour

 * May 2019 - Jan 2021: Intern, Tehran Institute of Advanced Studies ([TeIAS](https://teias.institute/))
   * During the 1-2 years, I was an active member of a study group focusing on high dimensional statistics.
 [This](https://teias.institute/statistics-reading-group/) is a webpage that (partially) covers the group's activities.

+* Spring 2017: Teaching Assistant, SUT
+  * Signals and Systems (undergraduate course)
+  * Duties included: Recitation Classes, HW Design and Grading
+  * Supervisor: Prof. Hamid Aghajan

 * 2015-2018: Part Time Physics Olympiad Teacher
   * In the first couple of years of my undergraduate studies, I was asked to teach physics Olympiad content at several high schools in Tehran.
 (Cf. Awards and Honors)